-The character seems to be happy, cheerful, is always smiling and seems to live a perfect life, but inside she feels very sad and depressed
+- Depressed: The character seems to be happy, cheerful, is always smiling, and seems to live a perfect life - but inside they are melancholic, if not outright depressed.

-The character seems to be kind and cheerful, but her True Self
+- Empty: The character seems to be kind and cheerful, but is actually motiveless and hollow.

 Scared yet?
 It gets worse.

 There is a very good chance that she is dosed up on prescription tranquilizers or antidepressants (Valium, Xanax, and/or Prozac are staple favorites)—or good old fashioned over-the-counter alcohol—often to the point of dependence.
 With or without drugs, if a Stepford Smiler smiles long enough without cracking, she can become the mask and turn Unstable.
 Some Stepford Smilers buy into the dead Barbie smiles to such a degree that they care for nothing other than maintaining appearances, having money, making sure their hair is just right, and improving their social standing, all of which are pursued with equally Social Darwinistic means.
 Essentially, they become the materialist equivalent of the Nietzsche Wannabe.
 Unstable characters sometimes have another kind of smile behind the fake one.